 SE NMPG Feedback : Luxembourg decisions 1 and 2 supported.
 The Swedish NMPG does not believe PRFC should be included in the EIG+ INTP CHOS and template.

 DE NMPG feedback: DE NMPG agrees with the proposal.
 PRFC can be removed from INTP CHOS in the EIG+.

+ES NMPG feedback: Spain agrees that PRCT can be removed also in the EIG+ INTP CHOS and template.

+RU feedback: We do not have in Russia CA INTR with CHOS of currencies.
+It mean that we do not have CA when payment of interests occurs with possibility for beneficial owner to choose in which currency he wants to receive interest proceeds.

 Action: